medavox/ktorio.github.io/clients/http-client/1engines.md

 {: #apache}

-Apache is the most configurable HTTP client about right now.
+Apache is the most configurable HTTP client around right now.
 It supports HTTP/1.1 and HTTP/2.
-It is the only one that supports following redirects and allows you to configure timeouts, proxies among other things it is supported by `org.apache.httpcomponents:httpasyncclient`.
+It is the only one that supports following redirects, and allows you to configure timeouts and proxies.
+Among other things it is supported by `org.apache.httpcomponents:httpasyncclient`.

 A sample configuration would look like: